nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

    1. Now delete the `data` folder recursively (i.e. deleting the file(s) inside it as well).

-   1. Relaunch the application.
-Type `learn` to go into the `learn` mode.
-Original data content should present.
+   1. Repeat the second step.

    1. **Close the application**, and the `data` folder and the `flashcards.json` should be present (regenerated).

-<div markdown="span" class="alert alert-info">:information_source: Points to take note of for storage related testing right above:

-- `learn` is only one command that you can try to check if the data is recovered.
-Other commands work as well, e.g. `quiz`.
-- Data file is recovered on a lazy basis.
-That is, if the data file is corrupted/missing, and a new application instance is created and closed without **any** command entered.
+<div markdown="span" class="alert alert-info">:information_source: Data file is recovered on a lazy basis.
+That is, if the data file is corrupted/missing, and a new application instance is
+  created and then closed without **any** command entered.
 The data file will not be recovered.
 </div>

 --------------------------------------------------------------------------------------------------------------------